Gold & Lightning

 Home/Store/The Apothecarian’s Journal/Gold & Lightning

-Rain and darkness—my least favorite combination.
+Rain and darkness, my least favorite combination.
 Fine on their own, just not together.

-It was a moonless night, and it had been drizzling all afternoon.
+It was a moonless night, and it had been raining all afternoon.
 What began as a light drizzle was quickly turning into a more serious situation.
 We had been walking all day, trying to find our way back.
-Being lost for almost three days was beginning to look more and more like a real catastrophe, but Vex and I shrugged it off and kept going deeper into the forest.
+Being lost for almost three days was beginning to look more and more like a real catastrophe, but Vex and I shrugged it off.
+We kept going deeper into the forest.
 Finding our way home mattered more than comfort, and hunger was beginning to claw at us.
 The provisions I had packed for what was meant to be a simple foraging outing had run out the night before, and finding food was no longer optional.

 We waited.

 An hour passed.
 Watching bushes slowly became a form of torture, but patience is the price for survival.
-Just as my resolve began to crack and moving on was looking to be the next step, a small family of rabbits—or something very much like rabbits—emerged from the grass and began to nibble on the berries.
+Just as my resolve began to crack, and moving on was looking to be the next step, a small family of rabbits, or something very much like rabbits, emerged from the grass and began to nibble on the berries.

 Relief washed over me.
 At least they were safe enough to touch.